 Overall winner: Is Chase better than Revolut?

-It’s pretty close between them.
-Both Revolut and Chase are competitive options if you want an app-based bank or e-money account that helps you manage your spending on the go.
+It’s pretty close between them, but Revolut wins 3-2 out of all the categories.
+They are both competitive options if you want an app-based bank or e-money account that helps you manage your spending on the go.

-However, we’d say Chase definitely beats Revolut in terms of offering cashback, monthly interest on current account balances, a savings account, and FSCS protection.
-It is our overall winner.
+Chase beats Revolut in terms of offering cashback, monthly interest on current account balances, a savings account and FSCS protection.

-On the other hand, if prefer an account that has a greater range of app features and gives you the option of sending money abroad, you might prefer to look at Revolut.
+On the other hand, if you prefer an account that has a greater range of app features and account types, as well as giving you the option of sending money abroad, you might prefer to look at Revolut.

 More guides on Finder